UrbanCode/velocity-info/workbooks/azureUcdValueStreams.md

 ### 3.2.1 Create UCD Integration

 Navigate to `<Velocity URL>/settings/integrations`.
-Click "Plugins" and click "Add Integration" for the "UrbanCode Deploy" plugin.
+Click **"Plugins"** and click **"Add Integration"** for the **"UrbanCode Deploy"** plugin.
 Fill out the fields as shown below:

-  - **Name:** something like UcdWorkbook
+  - **Name:** something like "UcdWorkbook"
-  - **UrbanCode Deploy Server URL:** Your UCD server URL.
-Note that if Velocity is running from a Docker-Compose instance replace "localhost" and/or 127.0.0.1 with "host.docker.internal".
+  - **UrbanCode Deploy Server URL:** Your UCD server URL
+  > Note: Consider containerized networking.
+For instance, if Velocity is running from a Docker-Compose container and UCD is running at "localhost" then use "host.docker.internal" in place of "localhost".
-  - **UrbanCode Deploy Access Token:** The UCD access token we previously created.]
+  - **UrbanCode Deploy Access Token:** The UCD access token we previously created.

 ![](velocity/add-integration-ucd.png)